Jack Deveraux: 2000-2006

-Jack and Jennifer did not live "happily ever after" in Africa.
-They did not even get married while there.
-Jack never lost his desire to reestablish himself financially, and he often sought business opportunities that took him away from Jennifer and Abby for long periods.
-Jennifer resented his long absences and started to have feelings for a charming Irishman named Colin Murphy who was doing volunteer work with her father Bill in Africa.
-When Colin left for home, Jennifer decided to take Abby and follow him to Ireland.
-However, her reception was not warm.
-Colin was engaged to someone else.
-When Bo came across Jennifer while on a mission, he found her tending bar at a pub.
-He brought her back to Salem.
-Once there, Jennifer told everyone that she'd left Jack, but she didn't want to talk about it.
+Jack never lost his desire to reestablish himself financially, and while in Africa, he often sought business opportunities that took him away from Jennifer and Abby for long periods.
+Jennifer resented his long absences and started to have feelings for a charming Irishman named Colin Murphy who was doing volunteer work with her father Bill.
+When Colin left for home, Jennifer decided to take Abby and follow him.
+However, Colin was engaged to someone else.
+A disappointed Jennifer returned to Salem.